LagoAcademy/auto-annotated-portfolio/content/pages/testimonials.md

           title:
             fontWeight: 400
       - type: Testimonial
-        quote: >+
+        quote: >

-          Lago Academy helped me improve my shooting and defending a lot.
-Thanks to the coaches, I’m more confident and skilled on the field!
+          "Lago Academy helped me improve my shooting and defending a lot.
+          Thanks to the coaches, I’m more confident and skilled on the field!"
         name: Johnna Doe
         title: Product Marketing Manager at Acme
         elementId: ''